-Are you living with symptoms of PTSD due to a witnessing or experiencing a stressful or traumatic event, domestic violence, sexual assault, bullying, childhood trauma, violent relationship, rape, torture, or other reason?
+Are you living with symptoms of PTSD or Complex PTSD CPTSD due to a witnessing or experiencing a stressful or traumatic event, domestic violence, sexual assault, bullying, childhood trauma, violent relationship, rape, torture, or other reason?

-Or are you in the armed services, an emergency or aid worker who has witnessed an incredibly distressing event?
+Or are you in the armed services, an emergency worker, first responder or aid worker who has witnessed an incredibly distressing event?

 Have traumatic experiences left you feeling persistently fearful, angry, sad, numb or intensely anxious?
 There’s a name for this range of emotions: post-traumatic stress or PTSD, a condition that can be treated with appropriate support and time.
 A journey of recovery is possible.